ehringts/DomainAdaptiveNonlinearPolicyIteration/README.md

 # Unsymmetric kernel-based policy iteration

 Numerical experiments on the influence of the computational domain on policy iteration for infinite-horizon nonlinear optimal control.
 The main experiment compares a fixed computational domain with a sequence of contracted domains.
-Additional scripts study the controlled Van der Pol oscillator.

 The implementation accompanies: